isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <details><summary><font color="#009427"><b>Q8.
 I am a freelancer/conducting a home business (e.g. baking, sewing).
 Can I qualify for the Workfare Income Supplement scheme?</b></font></summary>
 You are considered a Self-Employed Person (SEP) and you will need to register your SEP status with CPF Board, declare your net trade income, and contribute to your MediSave Account.
 You will also need to meet the Workfare Income Supplement (WIS) scheme eligibility criteria in order to qualify for WIS.<br><br>
 To conduct a home business, you need to follow the guidelines under HDB's Home-Based Small-Scale Business Scheme.<br><br>
-Please refer to the <a href="http://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/home-business" class="hyperlink">Housing &amp; Development Board's website</a> for more information.<br><br></details>
+Please refer to the <a class="hyperlink" href="http://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/home-business">Housing &amp; Development Board's website</a> for more information.<br><br></details>
 <details><summary><font color="#009427"><b>Q9.
 My annual trade income from self-employment in a work year was negative (i.e. I incurred a loss).
 Can I use the trade losses to offset against my income in the following year for the purpose of Workfare Income Supplement (WIS)?</b></font></summary>
 Workfare Income Supplement (WIS) is based on your actual net trade income earned in the work year and does not include previous year's losses.<br><br></details>
 <details><summary><font color="#009427"><b>Q10.
 My annual trade income from Self-Employment in a work year was negative.
 Can I qualify for the Workfare Income Supplement scheme?</b></font></summary>
 You will be required to contribute the minimum amount of MediSave to qualify for the Workfare Income Supplement (WIS) scheme.
-Please use the <a href="https://www.workfare.gov.sg/Pages/Calculator.aspx" class="hyperlink">Workfare calculator</a> to estimate the minimum MediSave contribution and your WIS amount.<br><br>
+Please use the <a class="hyperlink" href="https://www.workfare.gov.sg/Pages/Calculator.aspx">Workfare calculator</a> to estimate the minimum MediSave contribution and your WIS amount.<br><br>
 You will receive your WIS payment within two months after you have declared your net trade income and made the required MediSave contribution.<br><br></details>
 <details><summary><font color="#009427"><b>Q11.
 What do I need to do to receive Workfare Income Supplement if I am a Self-Employed Person?</b></font></summary>
 You will be eligible for Workfare Income Supplement (WIS) if you meet all the eligibility criteria and:<br><br>